jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Testing & Evaluating/Collected RAW logbook notes - PDF bulktest + mutool_ex PDF + URL tests/notes 003-of-N.md

-> Also note that MSVC Debugger a heap memory consumption at ~10GByte (!) after running through 1000 PDFs -- check the logfiles to find the memory consumers/leakers...
+> Also note that MSVC Debugger discovers a heap memory consumption at ~10GByte (!) after running through 1000 PDFs -- check the logfiles to find the memory consumers/leakers...

+> > (**Postscript anno 2023**: this is possibly one of the occasions where I ran into those race conditions around JBIG2 image processing inside mupdf.
+Of course, the exact grounds for this event *are lost in the mysts of time*.)

+(continued below, in the next item...)